-Thibault Pontallier, son of Paul Pontallier, speaks about 2015 vintage during our visit at Chateau Margaux on the 11th of April 2016.
+Thibault Pontallier, son of Paul Pontallier, speaks about 2015 vintage during our visit to Chateau Margaux on the 11th of April 2016.
 It was his first return to the property since his father's death.
 Very emotional visit.

-For readers interested in how weather conditions evolved in 2015 and more background concerning this vintage - please check out this link - http://www.greatbordeauxwines.com/harvests/harvest-2015
+For readers interested in how weather conditions evolved in 2015 and more background concerning this vintage - please check out this link - http://www.greatbordeauxwines.com/harvests/harvest-2015.

-Although 2015 will probably come short of having the same niveau of intensity, concentration and depth as 2010, 2009 and 2005, some properties made the best wine in the last 25 years (Pichon Comtesse) and even (Petit Village).
+Although 2015 will probably come short of having the same niveau of intensity, concentration, and depth as 2010, 2009, and 2005, some properties made the best wine in the last 25 years (Pichon Comtesse) and even (Petit Village).

 White dry wines in 2015 are generally slightly under 2014 vintage, they don't have the same acidity and depth, but as always happens, some properties made better wines in 2015 than in 2014.
-The same verdict can be thrown on white sweet wines.
+The same verdict can be thrown on sweet white wines.

 All in all, 2015 is simply a fabulous vintage, filled with perfect ripe sweet fruit (in most places!) and silky tannin, with great richness and complexity, stunning balance and length for most wines.
 For sure, it's earned its place in history books!